 - He got what he wanted

-Therefore, your work colleague CAN be charged with extortion.
+Therefore, your work colleague CAN face extortion charges.

 Burglary